 What is an Aromatherapy Massage?

 Aromatherapy is often added into regular massage treatments, so it only makes sense that aromatherapy massages would emerge.
 They are pretty similar to regular massages, except they involve more aspects of aromatherapy.
 Different essential oils used during the treatment provide you with different aromatic benefits.
-For instance, eucalyptus helps you detox, caffeine energizes you, and lavender helps you sleep.
+For instance, caffeine energizes you, and lavender helps you sleep.
 The results will be different—like unwinding, resetting, the like– depending on the essential oils and type of treatment that your masseuse performs.

 Benefits of Aromatherapy Massage